SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 05 July, 2024
+### 📅 Saturday, 06 July, 2024
 ------
 ### Events
 ------
-- Independence Day federal holiday observed (observed on Monday, July 5, 2021, because the actual holiday, July 4, fell on a Sunday)
-- Local parades and fireworks displays (in non-pandemic times)
-- Community picnics and barbecues
-- Patriotic concerts and events
-- Retail sales and promotions
+As of my last knowledge update in 2023, specific events that are scheduled to happen on July 6th in the USA can vary from year to year.
+However, here are a few types of events that might typically occur on that date in any given year:

+- **Independence Day holiday weekend celebrations:** Since July 4th is a major national holiday in the United States, the weekend closest to it often has various events like parades, festivals, and fireworks displays continuing the celebration of
 ### Positive Qoute
 ------
-"Every day is a fresh start, a new opportunity to shine and make the world a brighter place.
-Embrace it with enthusiasm and let your spirit soar! 🌅✨🚀"
+"Every sunrise brings new opportunities; embrace each moment with a grateful heart. 😊🌅✨"